risen54/library-manager/README.md

 ### A simple library manager...
-I didn't add much features as it was just for practicing OOP
+I didn't add much features and error handling as it was just for practicing OOP